dokku/dokku/docs/getting-started/installation.md

 apps.
 With some plugins, things such as application data management become easier.

-For example, Dokku comes with MySQL and PostgresSQL modules, so not only can you run your database securely, but also backup it correctly to a cloud service like AWS S3.
+For example, Dokku comes with MySQL and PostgreSQL modules, so not only can you run your database securely, but also backup it correctly to a cloud service like AWS S3.